 Some students extracted from the most iconic pieces of Shakespeare, such as Romeo and Juliet, while some others stuck to the niches most people wouldn’t be aware of.

 The group who performed A Midsummer’s Night’s Dream, won the competition and will be competing at the University of Otago in June.
-The actors involved were Lucy Jurd (Mansfield), Lilliana Relf (Te Kanawa), Nethra Tennakoon (Kupe), and Tamzin Scullard (also Mansfield).
+The actors involved were Liliana Relf (Te Kanawa), Nethra Tennakoon (Kupe), Lucy Jurd, Tanisha Khan, and Tamzin Scullard (all Mansfield).
 Their hardwork and dedication put them through to competing against New Zealand’s best teams and schools.
 To add onto that, their five minute performance was purely student-directed.

 While it is exciting to hear about how our students are heading towards the national stage, there are other noticeable acknowledgements.

-Damien Hollins (Hillary) showcased his sword dexterity between him and groupmate Dani Gonzalez Castro (Mansfield), ultimately winning an $180 workshop stage and sword workshop with NZ Stage and Screen Combat School.
+Damien Hollins (Hillary) showcased their sword dexterity between them and groupmate Dani Gonzalez Castro (Mansfield), ultimately winning an $180 workshop stage and sword workshop with NZ Stage and Screen Combat School.

-Nicholas Cao (also Hilliary) was awarded ‘Best Tree’ and gave many speeches about hard work and dedication about working yourself way through the acting industry.
+Nicholas Cao (also Hilliary) was awarded ‘Best Tree’ accompanied by many speeches about hard work and dedication about working yourself way through the acting industry given by the judges.

 April 4th, 2023